harness/developer-hub/tutorials/ci-pipelines/publish/ci-allure-report.md

 ---
-title: Publish Allure Report
+title: Artifacts tab
 sidebar_position: 2
-description: Create a CI pipeline that runs a Maven test and generates an Allure Report that you can view in the Harness UI.
+description: You can publish any URL to the Artifacts tab.
 keywords: [Hosted Build, Continuous Integration, Hosted, CI Tutorial, maven, Allure]
-slug: /ci-pipelines/test/allure-report
+slug: /ci-pipelines/publish/artifacts-tab
 ---

-# Publish an Allure Report to the Artifacts tab
+# Publish any URL to the Artifacts tab

 <ctabanner
   buttonText="Learn More"